Zakgriffin/ChaosDashboard/README.md

 Electron - For transforming the web app into a standalone app

 Three - For 3D rendering, a simplified WebGL abstraction

-Webpack - For organizing entry points and transpiling